zhongzhixu/Dx2vec-for-Self-harm-prediction/README.md

 ## Running the code

-Clone all files to the local computer and run
+Clone all files to the local computer, fill appropriate path.

+Note to split the study examples in DATA file into case group and control group.

+Or, one can use all study samples as case group and control group simultaneously to just have a feeling of the code.